Valer100/Sun-Valley-Theme-Colorizer/README.md

 # Sun Valley Theme Colorizer

 This Python module allows you to change the accent color of [@rdbende](https://github.com/rdbende)'s Sun Valley ttk theme without the need to manually download the theme from GitHub, change the hue of the spritesheet files and change some colors in the tcl files.
-This module does all of this for you.
+This module does everything for you.

 ## How to install
 Run this command in your terminal: